zaiisao/Documentation/en/Video/custom_video_android.md

 **Major functions of the BaseVideoRenderer class:**

--   Support rendering various formats: I420, RGBA, and TEXTURE\_2D/OES.
+-   Supports rendering various formats: I420, RGBA, and TEXTURE\_2D/OES.
--   Support various render targets: SurfaceView, TextureView, Surface, and SurfaceTexture.
+-   Supports various rendering targets: SurfaceView, TextureView, Surface, and SurfaceTexture.

 Follow these steps to use the `BaseVideoRenderer` class:

 1. Create a customized renderer class to implement the `IVideoSink` interface and embed the `BaseVideoRenderer` object.

-2. Specify the type and format of the video frame, or call `setBufferType` and `setPixelFormat` of the embedded `BaseVideoRenderer` object.
+2. Specify the type and format of the video frame, or call the `setBufferType` and `setPixelFormat` methods of the embedded `BaseVideoRenderer` object.

-3. Share the `EGLContextHandle` to the RtcEngine, now that the `BaseVideoRenderer` uses the OpenGL as the renderer and has created the EGLContext.
+3. Share `EGLContextHandle` with `RtcEngine`, now that `BaseVideoRenderer` uses OpenGL as the renderer and has created the `EGLContext`.

-4. Set the object to render by calling `setRenderView` and `setRenderSurface` of the embedded `BaseVideoRenderer` object.
+4. Set the object to render by calling the `setRenderView` and `setRenderSurface` methods of the embedded `BaseVideoRenderer` object.

-5. Implement methods to control the renderer by calling `onInitialize`, `onStart`, `onStop`, and `onDispose`.
+5. Implement methods to control the renderer by calling the `onInitialize`, `onStart`, `onStop`, and `onDispose` methods.

-6. Implement IVideoFrameConsumer, and call the `BaseVideoRenderer` object in the corresponding format to render the received video frame on the rendered target.
+6. Implement `IVideoFrameConsumer`, and call the `BaseVideoRenderer` object in the corresponding format to render the received video frame on the rendered target.